 The Fierce Nurturer: Life of a Song Through Spirit

-With Terri Lyne Carrington, Kris Davis, Shamie Royston, Maurice Chestnut, DJ Val, and Robert Hurst
+With Terri Lyne Carrington, Kris Davis, Shamie Royston, Maurice Chestnut, Val Jeanty, and Robert Hurst

 The late pianist Geri Allen will be celebrated at the 61st Monterey Jazz Festival on the Arena Stage on Friday Night at 7:30pm.
 Curated by the MJF 61 Artists-in-Residence, saxophonist Tia Fuller and trumpeter Ingrid Jensen, the show will also feature the 2016 Monterey Jazz Festival Artist-in-Residence, Terri Lyne Carrington.